 #6 – Altima Telecom

 The Montreal based provider seems to be a popular choice among the crowd in Quebec and Ontario.
-Although their pricing is not as competitive (north of $10 per month) as others providers in the category they’ve managed to pull a sixth finish.
+Although their pricing is not as competitive (north of $10 per month) as other providers in the category they’ve managed to pull the sixth finish.

 #7 – TekSavvy